envato/cookie-consent/README.md

   // Do something..
 }

-// Manually parse the CookieConsent cookie parseCookieConsent(Cookies.get('CookieConsent'), Consent.statistics)
+// Manually parse and check the consent type in the CookieConsent cookie checkCookieConsent(Cookies.get('CookieConsent'), Consent.statistics)

 // Run function after consent
 deferRun(() => {